rpm0618/writeups/ductf/pwnOrWeb/writeup.md

 0000341208087c3c     00000000 00000000 08042a59 0000020a
 ```

 If we use `oob` to overwrite the backing store pointer (`<1>`), any reads and writes to `victim_buf` will end up going to the, overwritten address!
 Unfortunately the pointer doesn't line up exactly with the 8 byte alignment of our `oob` array, so corrupting the pointer without clobbering anything else takes a bit of work.
+Note that fully correct implementation would also overwrite the ArrayBuffer's length field, but here we know that our initial size will be large enough for the data we need to write.

 ```js
 function write(addr, data) {